 What's the importance of running scripts as the user?

-In particular, if you are customizing our Default profile to change the MPM away from Prefork to Worker or Event, mod_ruid2 will be uninstalled.
-I would suggest that you install at least mod_suexec any time you are uninstalling mod_ruid2.
+Please note, if you customize the Default profile to change MPM from Prefork to Worker or Event, mod_ruid2 will be uninstalled.